microsoft/FluidFramework/packages/dds/tree/README.md

 Notable consideration that early adopters should be wary of:

--   The persisted format is not stable and long term support for persisted format is not yet in effect.
+-   The persisted format is stable such that documents created with released versions 2.0.0 or greater of this package are fully supported long term.
-    This means clients running more recent versions of SharedTree may find themselves unable to load old document or may corrupt them when editing.
-    Current estimate for LTS is April 2024.
 -   SharedTree currently has unbounded memory growth:
-    -   Removed content is retained forever.
+    -   Removed content is retained in memory and persisted in the document at rest ([fix](https://github.com/microsoft/FluidFramework/pull/21372)).
-    -   Accessing an `EditableField` object (from its parent, e.g., with `getField`) in a loop will leak unbounded memory.
--   All changes are atomized by the `visitDelta` function.
+-   All range changes are atomized.
-    This means that, when inserting/removing/moving 2 contiguous nodes, the `visitDelta` function will call the `DeltaVisitor` twice (once for each node) instead of once for both nodes.
+    This means that, when inserting/removing/moving multiple contiguous nodes the edit is split up into separate single node edits.
-    Change notification consumers that are downstream from the `DeltaVisitor` will therefore also see those changes as atomized.
+    This can impact the merge behavior of these edits, as well as the performance of large array edits.
 -   Some documentation (such as this readme and [the roadmap](docs/roadmap.md)) are out of date.
     The [API documentation](https://fluidframework.com/docs/api/v2/tree) which is derived from the documentation comments in the source code should be more up to date.